Fwnx/WMATA-Project/SERVICE_OVERVIEW.md

 # Service Overview

-This document outlines the planned architecture and implementation details for the WMATA Train Tracking Application.
+This document outlines the architecture and implementation details for the WMATA Train Tracking Application.

 ## System Architecture

+The application follows a standard three-tier architecture with caching:
 ```
 ┌─────────────┐     ┌──────────────┐     ┌───────────────┐
 │  Vue.js UI  │────▶│ Symfony API  │────▶│  WMATA API    │